-And it often happens with anti-malware software installed that “should” have taken care of it before it got to this stage.
+And often there is anti-malware software installed that “should” have taken care of it before it got to this stage.

 Hopefully, that’ll never be you.
-If it is, let’s review the steps that I recommend for removing malware and reducing the chances that it’ll happen again.
+If it is, let’s review the steps I recommend for removing malware and reducing the chances it’ll happen again.

 A word about prevention

 If there’s only one thing I would have you take away from this article, it would be this: